ControlCore-Project/documentation/docs/source/usage.rst

 This copies "sample1.graphml" to current directory "demo".

-Now, go back to main concore directory
+Now, go back to main ``concore`` directory to build the study that uses the programs referenced by the workflow.

 ``cd ..``